-- 5. When the system is available, adhesive barcode labels will be added to the sample containers and scanned by the mobile app (Figure 16).
-Add adhesive labels to sample bottles prior to going in the field and getting the bottle wet. - a.
-Keep a human-readable label on each bottle with a minimum of the sample ID printed to assist with organization and shipping.
+- 5. Add adhesive labels to sample bottles prior to going in the field and getting the bottle wet. - a.
+Keep a human-readable label on each bottle with a minimum of the sample ID printed to assist with organization and shipping. - 6.
+Human-readable sample IDs will be generated by the mobile app as follows (Table 12).
+Sample IDs written on the physical sample label must match the sample ID generated by the mobile app.

-Title: AOS Protocol and Procedure: F Date: 02/13/2018 NEON Doc. #: NEON.DOC.003045 Author: S. Parker Revision: C
+Title: AOS Protocol and Procedure: Periphyton and Phytoplankton Sampling Date: 12/19/2018 NEON Doc. #: NEON.DOC.003045 Author: S. Parker Revision: D